 Other significant proxies that can tell when you have PMF include but are not limited to:

-Achieving product-market fit is a crucial event in a digital product development process and the Holy Grail of product management and marketing.
+Achieving SaaS product-market fit is a crucial event in a digital product development process and the Holy Grail of product management and marketing.
 SaaS companies most likely to succeed are those that:

 Few companies succeed in finding product-market fit on their first attempt.
 Most have to go through a process of trial and error, experimenting with and validating different ideas, and learning from their mistakes.
 It may take multiple iterations over a long time or a single opportunity to pivot and become exactly the product that customers needed.

-However, product-market fit is usually a never-ending journey.
+However, product-market fit for SaaS is usually a never-ending journey.
 Customer needs and rivals’ solutions are always changing and evolving.
 Even a market belonging to one niche can branch in many different directions, and competition can appear like a bolt from the blue.

 Once you have a close fit between your product and the market, you have to maintain it while keeping an eye on your rivals and technological advancement.
 When you add a new feature, re-design the product, or drop your prices, you should be seeking an incremental increase in product-market fit.